 So how could something that isn't being made money off of, therefore not legally responsible on a technicality, be able to be sued from a freakin lawsuit???

 "...The rule book on sampling and the boundaries of intellectual property are in the process of being redefined, this time thanks to a lawsuit filed in the United States District Court in Louisiana by Los Angeles–based Urband & Lazar Music Publishing.
 The suit names one of hip-hop's biggest stars — and the undisputed king of the mixtape — Lil Wayne, as its defendant.
 At issue is an uncleared sample from a song called "Once," written by a singer named Karma-Ann Swanepoel.
 Wayne's version is called "I Feel Like Dying," never "officially" released and never offered for sale to the public, but rather given away as a free download.
-The case not only questions the tenuous legality of mixtapes but also threatens to stymie their recent evolution from back-alley promotional tool to legitimate art form..."
+The case not only questions the tenuous legality of mixtapes but also threatens to stymie their recent evolution from back-alley promotional tool to legitimate art form..."You could read the rest of the article HERE if you'd like.

 - LA Weekly